Ashutosh-data-analytics/Blinkit_Analysis/README.md

 ---

 ### 📈 Additional KPIs & Analytical Metrics
-Beyond the main 4 KPIs, the following metrics were derived to generate deeper insights:
+In addition to the main KPIs, the following metrics were derived to uncover deeper insights:

 - Sales by Outlet Type (Supermarket Type 1/2/3, Grocery Store)
 - Sales by Outlet Size (Small, Medium, High)